highchair/artinruins-com/_property/louttit-laundry.md

 ### Reason for Demolition

-The Louttit Laundry Building had been vacant since 1987 and had appeared on [PPS’s Ten Most Endagered List](//guide.ppsri.org/property/what-cheer-stream-laundry) seven times.
+The What Cheer Laundry Building had been vacant since 1987 and had appeared on [PPS’s Ten Most Endagered List](//guide.ppsri.org/property/what-cheer-stream-laundry) seven times.
 In 1999, following a number of failed attempts to renovate the former dry cleaning plant, the City foreclosed on the property.

-In December 1999, the RIDEM performed a base line survey followed by a Phase II site assessment that found extensive tetrachloroethylene (TCE) and oil contamination at the site.
+In December 1999, the <span class="abbr">RIDEM</span> performed a base line survey followed by a Phase II site assessment that found extensive tetrachloroethylene (<span class="abbr">TCE</span>) and oil contamination at the site.
 Remediation and redevelopment for the site was expected to cost at least $1.5 million.

 On May 13, 2001, the rear half of What Cheer suffered a three alarm fire.
-The part that caught fire is the oldest part of what was Louttit Laundry.
+The rear part that caught fire was the oldest portion.
 The front part which was still standing afterwards was added to the structure later in its life.
 The fire-torn half of the building was demolished as it was damaged beyond repair.

 The building then stood vacant and derelict for many years.
 Starting in December of 2008, what remained of the building came down.
 Asbestos removal and clean out of the basement started first.
 At the time, the land had no redevelopment proposals on it but the extensive Brownfield clean up required had put off any plans for a number of years.
 As it went, it took nearly ten years for new buildings to be constructed at this site.